 -

 Computational Software: Mathematical software packages like MATLAB, Mathematica, and Python (with libraries like SciPy and NumPy) provide powerful tools for solving differential equations numerically and symbolically.
-These tools can handle complex equations, visualize solutions, and perform sensitivity analysis.
+These tools can handle complex equations, visualize solutions, and perform sensitivity analysis It's one of those things that adds up..

 -